yukaizou2015/connectivityml/README.md

 # Introduction

 Welcome to the github repository of connectivityml.
-This is a team project during the [2021 NeuroHackademy](https://neurohackademy.org/neurohack_year/2021/) Hackathon week, where participants split into teams to work on projects of interest.
+This is a team project during the [2021 NeuroHackademy](https://neurohackademy.org/neurohack_year/2021/) Hackathon week, where participants split into teams to work on projects of interest (to view all the projects, see [here](https://github.com/neurohackademy/nh2021-projects)).
 For connectivityml, the team explored using functional connectivity from the Human Connectome Project (HCP) to predict individual characteristics.

+To enhance reproducibility, this repository is in the process of being organized into a clean repository, with one jupyter notebook incorporating all the separate pieces of codes.

-The Hackathon presentation may be accessed [here](https://docs.google.com/presentation/d/101WBHWmRxd8VohZk6hZQZg4mVUJ7E0N_X5fWLEVrIaE/edit?usp=sharing).
+The presentation slides may be accessed [here](https://docs.google.com/presentation/d/101WBHWmRxd8VohZk6hZQZg4mVUJ7E0N_X5fWLEVrIaE/edit?usp=sharing).

-## Background: The HCP connectivity data set
- - ICA netmats

-## Methods: Random Forest

-## Interpreting ML results using SHAP

-## Optimizing model selection

-## Conclusion

 ## Codebook / Key Variables
  - Full details can be found [here](https://wiki.humanconnectome.org/display/PublicData/HCP-YA+Data+Dictionary-+Updated+for+the+1200+Subject+Release)

-### Selected Behavioral Data
+ - Selected behavioral data:

 Column Header | Description
 -|-